ncatlab/nlab-content/pages/9/9/9/4/4999/content.md

 Modal logics have semantics given in terms of [[frame (modal logic)|Kripke frames]], which are simply [[relational structures]].
 For instance, [[temporal logics]] have [[posets]] as models.

 The modal languages add one or more modal operator, often denoted $\square$ or $\Diamond$ in to the usual propositional logics.
 (For the moment, these will be unary operators and we will not be considering operators that have more than one input.
-The general case is discussed in the books on modal logic listed below.)
+The general case will be considered later on, but in any case is discussed in detail in some of the books on modal logic listed below.)

 ## Modal Languages## {#modal+language}